 Our first full day will be spent birding at a leisurely pace in the vicinity of Delhi.
 In the morning we will visit the Yamuna River, with its abundant ducks, waders, herons, gulls and terns.
 Key species include Indian Shag, River Lapwing, White-tailed Plover, Great Black-headed Gull, Brown-headed Gull, Rosy Pipit, Yellow-bellied Prinia, Striated Babbler and Black-breasted Weaver.
 In the afternoon we will visit Tughlaqabad Fort.

-The following morning we will leave Delhi, travelling to Dholpur, south east of Agra, for a stay of two nights.
-Here we will take a boat trip on the Chambal River to see Gharials, Muggar Crocodiles and Gangetic Dolphins, and we have a great chance of Bar-headed Goose, Openbill Stork, Indian Skimmer, Chestnut-bellied Sandgrouse, Great Thick-knee and the globally-threatened Black-bellied Tern.
+The following morning we will leave Delhi, travelling to Dholpur, south east of Agra, for a stay of three nights.
+Here we will take two boat trips on the Chambal River to see Gharials, Muggar Crocodiles and Gangetic Dolphins, and we have a great chance of Bar-headed Goose, Asian Openbill, Indian Skimmer, Chestnut-bellied Sandgrouse, Great Thick-knee and the globally-threatened Black-bellied Tern.
 Jungle Cats are fairly common and we have seen several on recent visits.

-On day five we will drive west to Bharatpur, and the Keoladeo Ghana National Park, for a stay of three nights.
+On day six we will drive west to Bharatpur, and the Keoladeo Ghana National Park, for a stay of two nights.
 En route we will visit the Taj Mahal at Agra, allowing plenty of time to walk around the grounds and inside this magnificent building.